The Many Faces of Stress

 Stress affects each of us differently, according to the cause and its effects.
 There are different kinds of stress as recognized by clinical and research studies.
 It is important to recognize the cause of stress in order to know how to deal with it, and hopefully reduce stress levels.
 Each type of stress has different approaches to treatment.

 There are four known types of stress: acute stress, episodic acute stress, chronic stress and the fourth, psychological stress, is becoming more prevalent and is considered as a legitimate type of stress.

-This is the most common form of stress, which results from the pressures your subjected to in your everyday life.
+This is the most common form of stress, which results from the pressures you’re subjected to in your everyday life.
 In small doses, acute stress can actually be beneficial to you.
 Think of athletes that are about to compete in an event.
 They experience acute stress, which triggers the production of adrenaline and giving them a burst of energy needed to perform at their best.

-The symptoms for this type of stress are easily recognizable, and mostly affect a person only in the short term.
+The symptoms of this type of stress are easily recognizable, and mostly affect a person only in the short term.
 Common symptoms include back or neck pain, muscular tensions, headache, rapid heartbeat, sweaty palms, cold hands or feet.

 Episodic Acute Stress

 Episodic acute stress is quite common to most people.
 However, there are a few others who experience it more often than others.
 These people are the ones who are so focused on achieving organization and yet always fail when it comes to performance.
 Therefore, it is not surprising that they often become irritable, if not with themselves then their initial environment.
 This also explains why they find the workplace quite a stressful environment.